ashisinha-dev/fault-tolerant-db/README.md

 4. For all options, you can not maintain any in-memory or on-disk data structure containing more than [`MAX_LOG_SIZE (default 400)`](https://bitbucket.org/distrsys/fault-tolerant-db/src/9a12b86469508854d641de52f19170ec6db712b5/src/server/faulttolerance/MyDBFaultTolerantServerZK.java#lines-49) requests.

-5. You may for extra credit implement two of the three options and if you do so, one of the two options must be GigaPaxos.

-6. You shouldn't need any external libraries not already included, but you are welcome to check with us and use external libraries that would make your implementation less onerous whille preserving the spirit of the assignmennt.
+5. You shouldn't need any external libraries not already included, but you are welcome to check with us and use external libraries that would make your implementation less onerous whille preserving the spirit of the assignmennt.

 	***